 Students who do not score at or above a Level III on a test may be considered for a waiver from this practice under certain circumstances.
-To be eligible for a waiver the student must attend summer school and participate in retesting.
+To be eligible for a waiver the student must attend summer school and participate in retesting readministration of the test, if available.
 A waiver review committee shall be established in each school to determine if the student has attained competency of the grade level or course material and met the state's exit standard for the course even though the test score is below a Level III.